BOTH VOLUMES NOW AVAILABLE!!

 This edition, annotated by Brett Rutherford, traces the literary origins of the poems and the stories behind them, connecting them to the long line of eccentric antiquarian scholars who collected classical, Runic, English and Scottish manuscripts or folk material.
 The poems here also reveal the late-18th century British project of constructing a pagan pre-history for England, building a poetic connection to Nordic legends and bringing Wotan/Odin and the gods, monsters and fairies of the forest into competition with Biblical and Greco-Roman lore.
 This volume includes early poems by Sir Walter Scott and Robert Southey, as well as poems by M.G.
 Lewis, Goethe, Herder, Bürger, Mickle, Bunbury, and Leyden.
 The originals of these poems and ballads are from Greek, Latin, Icelandic, Danish and German, as well as English and Scottish supernatural ballads.

-For the poetry lover, and the fan of supernatural literature, this collection offers a year-round Halloween treat of entertaining and alarming poems to read aloud ... bedtime stories for very bad children.
 A Yogh & Thorn Book.
 Published October 2010; revised, corrected version published March 2012 to coordinate with the release of Volume II (see below).
-Paperback ISBN 0-922558-61-2.
+Paperback ISBN 0922558612.
 245 pp., 6 x 9. $16.95.
-CLICK BELOW to order from AMAZON.
-Or, purchase the PDF ebook for $5.00.
+CLICK HERE to order from AMAZON.
+Or, CLICK HERE to purchase the PDF ebook for $5.00 via Payhip.

 History of the Press